Core Concepts

 Here is an example of how you can solve a Boyle’s Law problem.

-An ideal gas exerts a pressure of 3 atm in a 2 L container.
-What will the pressure be if the volume of the container is changed to 1 L at constant temperature?
+An ideal gas exerts a pressure of in a container.
+What will the pressure conequently be if the volume of the container is changed to at constant temperature?

 Solution: